-Figure Symbol Gallery
+The Figure Symbol Gallery

 The Figure Symbol Gallery is a library of the pre-defined symbols available to your diagram.
-Use the figure symbol gallery to select a symbol when (a) changing a figure shape in the Figure Properties dialog box, (b) selecting Symbol from Gallery in the Define Figure Styles dialog box, or (c) using the Insert Symbol feature.
+Use the figure symbol gallery to select a symbol when (a) changing a figure shape in the Figure Properties dialog box, (b) selecting a figure style shape in the Define Figure Styles dialog box, or (c) using the Insert Symbol feature.